Using Books to Talk to Kids about Donor Conception

 Reading can be a gentle way to introduce subjects that may feel challenging or overwhelming for adults to discuss.
 Books aren’t just educational resources for children - they’re scaffolding for parents who are navigating their own uncertainty and vulnerability around these conversations.

 They help us speak when we’re afraid to speak.
-Creating a shared space where we can explore difficult topics alongside our children, rather than having to perform as the expert with all the answers.
+Books create a shared space where we can explore topics alongside our children, rather than having to perform as the expert with all the answers.
 The book becomes a conversation partner, something you and your child discover together.

 They let us practice when we don’t know how to start.
 Starting early - even before your child can fully understand - gives you time to rehearse these conversations in low-stakes moments.
 Reading to an infant or toddler about donor conception isn’t really about their comprehension; it’s about building your own comfort and fluency with the words.
-You get to hear yourself say “genetic parent” and “sperm” and “donor” out loud, repeatedly, until they stop feeling foreign in your mouth.
+You get to hear yourself say donor conception-related words out loud, repeatedly, until they stop feeling foreign in your mouth.
 By the time your child is asking questions, you’ll have had months or years of practice, and the terminology will feel natural rather than rehearsed or awkward.

 My advice for building a library